 Now for the tricky bit.
 You can take as much time as you want with this, and that will dictate how the finished product will look.
 In all honesty, you don't need to be that precise.

 Make sure your cutting mat is clean.
 Nothing worse than making a lovely mount only to find it's got black smudges of dirt on the front that you can't shift without sandpaper.

 Examine your mountboard.
 Decide which is the "good" side - i.e. the side that will be facing your audience.
 Place the good side FACE DOWN on the cutting mat.
 Write "bad side" in pencil on the back, just so you don't start drawing all over the wrong side.
-If you're not an idiot, like I am, skip this step.

 If you're lucky, you'll have a piece of mountboard the same size as your frame.
 I'm never that lucky, so the first job is to cut the mountboard to the right size.
 You can do this one of two ways.
 Either measure the backing board, and cut the square out, or draw round the backing board.
 I prefer the latter.
 I know the backing board fits the frame, and I don't want to be trimming bits off my lovely mount before I'm done.